The European Union is facing an unparalleled immigration catastrophe. How is this migrant crisis likely to change Europe’s future?

-As many as 800,000 are expected to apply for asylum in Germany this year, equal to 1 percent of Germany’s population, and it is considering accepting another 500,000 annually for the next several years.
+As many as 800,000 were expected to apply for asylum in Germany in 2015, equal to 1 percent of Germany’s population.

 If Germany still had robust economic and demographic growth, it could absorb the influx.
 But it does not.
 While German unemployment appears low (4.7 percent), the economy is now growing at a paltry 1.6 percent annually.
 For the rest of Europe the ability to absorb a refugee influx is even worse.

 For Germany, empathy and guilt for the country’s Nazi past are not the only incentives for the government (but not all Germans) to enthusiastically welcome an influx of foreigners fleeing violence in their homelands.
 Berlin needs replacement workers.
 Having the world’s lowest birthrate, Germany is shrinking rapidly.
 According to current demographic trends, it is due to shrink from a population of 81 million today to 68 million in coming decades.

 “What Germany is proposing,” said syndicated columnist Rich Lowry, “is undertaking a vast social and demographic experiment, with the rapid, bulk importation of Muslim immigrants into a country with an aging population” (“The Refugee Crisis Is Exposing Europe’s Folly,” New York Post, Sept.
 8, 2015).